kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Research and development expenses are the biggest Facebook's expense item and are growing faster than total expenses.
 R&D expenses include mainly **salaries, benefits, share-based compensation, and also facility-related expenses** for employees that work on engineering and technical teams.

-**Research and development employees create the majority of 58 604 employees that worked at Facebook at the end of 2020.**
+**Research and development employees made the majority of 58 604 employees that worked at Facebook at the end of 2020.**

 These include employees working on improving existing Facebook products and adding new features and employees working on future-focused projects that are not yet fully developed and monetized.
 An example of such a  project is Facebook's virtual and augmented reality hardware and services.